FAXES/Documentation/Product Documentation/WebForms/install.md

 Then open a new [screen session](https://docs.faxes.zone/c/knowledgebase/screen).

-Now run the below commands to get FaxTrack started.
+Now run the below commands to get WebForms started.

 ```
 cd /home/webforms